-While there is a gamut of terpenes that can appear, there are select terpenes that often show up in cannabis.
+While there is a wide array of terpenes that may appear, there are select terpenes that often show up in cannabis.
 Some dispensaries do have terpene information readily available with the strain information or upon request with the strain’s testing information.
 In Nevada, for example, all strains are required to be presented with the top three prevalent terpenes listed with their percentage information.
 While not all dispensaries have terpene information readily available, some strains have commonly high levels of specific terpenes.
 However you are able to shop for cannabis, terpene knowledge is key for selecting your next favorite strain.

 Myrcene is one of the more common terpenes that shows up in cannabis and is often very pleasantly fruity and fragrant.
 Myrcene often also tends to help people relax or have calming properties.
-Traditionally Indica-leaning strains often have high quantities of myrcene, such as OG Kush.
+Traditionally indica-leaning strains often have high quantities of myrcene, such as OG Kush.

 Limonene can have a very specific fragrance that you can probably guess- citrusy or fruity!
-Acidic fruits such as limes and lemons also have limonene properties, just like some of your traditional Sativa-leaning strains.
+Acidic fruits such as limes and lemons also have limonene properties, just like some of your traditional sativa-leaning strains.
 Oftentimes, limonene has an energizing or awakening effect in users.
 Classic strains like Super Lemon Haze often are high in limonene levels.